London, Ontario: Provincial ridings

 The city includes four provincial ridings.
 In the provincial government, London is represented by New Democrats Terence Kernaghan (London North Centre), Teresa Armstrong (London—Fanshawe) and Peggy Sattler (London West), and Progressive Conservative Rob Flack (Elgin—Middlesex—London).

 Federal ridings

 The London and surrounding area includes four federal ridings.
-In the federal government, London is represented by Conservative Karen Vecchio (Elgin—Middlesex—London), Liberals Peter Fragiskatos (London North Centre) and Arielle Kayabaga (London West), and NDP Lindsay Mathyssen (London—Fanshawe).
+In the federal government, London is represented by Conservative Karen Vecchio (Elgin—Middlesex—London), Liberals Peter Fragiskatos (London North Centre) and Arielle Kayabaga (London West), and New Democrat Lindsay Mathyssen (London—Fanshawe).

+Law enforcement and crime

+Law enforcement

+As of 1 June 2023 the London Police Service (LPS) is headed by Chief of Police Thai Truong.
+He is supported by two deputy chiefs: Paul Bastien, in charge of operations, and Trish McIntyre, in charge of administration.
+The service is governed by a seven-member civilian police board, of which the current board chair is Ali Chabar, General Legal Counsel and Executive Officer with the Thames Valley District School Board c.
+As of December 2020, the LPS had the fewest police officers per capita in Southwestern Ontario.
+Its vehicles include light armoured vehicles donated by General Dynamics Land Systems, which the CBC observed in 2019 were rarely used.